 - Belldandy from Ah!
 My Goddess is this trope.
 She's a first class goddess, and it's her duty to behave like one.
 But when another girl gets too close to Keiichi, she loses control of her powers.
 She's completely ashamed of that side of her.

-- Orihime Inoue of Bleach fame has two bouts of this.
+- Bleach: Orihime suffers two bouts of this.

-- Kagome from Inuyasha nearly compromises the quest when she realizes that she is jealous of Kikyo for holding part of Inuyasha's heart.
-Combined with her own self-worth issues and The Baby's Breaking Lectures, it's no wonder the kid almost crosses the Despair Event Horizon.
-But then she brings herself back and tells the Manipulative Bastard "Shut Up, Hannibal!".
+- Kagome Higurashi from Inuyasha nearly compromises the quest when she realizes that she is jealous of Kikyo for holding part of Inuyasha's heart.
+Combined with her own self-worth issues and The Baby's extremely cruel Breaking Lectures, it's no wonder the poor girl almost crosses the Despair Event Horizon.
+But then she brings herself back and tells the Manipulative Bastard "Shut Up, Hannibal!", coming back stronger.

 - Yue and Nodoka from Mahou Sensei Negima! both go through this, because they like the same boy.
 Nodoka's subconscious solution, which she tries very hard to forget, further qualifies her for this trope.

 - In One Piece, Princess Shirahoshi goes through this, when she leaves her family's protection to visit the Sea Forest.
-She gets over it with some encouragement from Luffy, though.
+She gets over it with some encouragement from Luffy.

 - Taki of Maiden Rose Can't Have Sex, Ever thanks to his status as Messianic Archetype, so when he falls in love with Klaus things really go downhill for him as he struggles between his conscience and his desires.

-- Naruto temporarily became one of these during the Iron Country arc.
+- Naruto temporarily became one of these during the Five Kage Summit arc.
 He manages to get it back together by the end of the arc, but still feels the weight of his burden of holding the nine tailed fox.

 - Yu-Gi-Oh!
 GX: Judai Yuki became this by the middle of season three.

 - Invoked word-for-word in the first opening to the Death Note anime.
-(Douishite?
-Boku wa kowarita Messiah?)
+(Doushite?
+Boku wa kowareta Messiah?)
 Suitable, too, since Light starts out as a Knight Templar Big Brother, Utopia Justifies the Means, but sympathetic character, but goes totally insane when he discovers that yes, he has actually killed people.

 - Frasier ventures into this quite often, and it gets Played for Laughs most of the time.
 For example, Niles once had lunch with his ex-wife, and lied about it to his current wife.
 One lie led to another, and he felt so guilty it made him hyperventilate.